sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ctx.fireInboundBufferUpdated();
 ```

 All these changes mean a user cannot extend the non-existing `ChannelEvent` interface anymore.
-How do the user define his or her own event type such as `IdleStateEvent`?  `ChannelHandler` in 4.0 has a handler method called `userEventTriggered()` which is dedicated to this specific user case.
+How then does the user define his or her own event type such as `IdleStateEvent`?  `ChannelHandler` in 4.0 has a handler method called `userEventTriggered()` which is dedicated to this specific user case.

 #### Simplified channel state model

-When a new connected `Channel` is created in 3.x, at least three `ChannelStateEvent` is triggered: `channelOpen`, `channelBound`, and `channelConnected`.
-When a `Channel` is closed, it's `channelDisconnected`, `channelUnbound`, and `channelClosed`.
+When a new connected `Channel` is created in 3.x, at least three `ChannelStateEvent`s are triggered: `channelOpen`, `channelBound`, and `channelConnected`.
+When a `Channel` is closed, at least 3 more: `channelDisconnected`, `channelUnbound`, and `channelClosed`.

 fixme